 Also playing at the highest level are Alsace-born Jean-Georges Vongerichten (Jean-Georges, ABC Kitchen, Perry St., The Mark), Swedish-Ethiopian Marcus Samuelsson, with his game-changing Red Rooster Harlem, and Switzerland's Daniel Humm, a lodestar on the culinary map due to the thrilling Eleven Madison Park and The NoMad.
 As for American chefs, Andrew Carmellini has a brilliant portfolio with Locanda Verde, The Dutch, Lafayette and Bar Primi.
 Other American titans who have hit the jackpot are Bobby Flay, with his Spanish-themed Gato, and Drew (Nobu) Nieporent, with Bâtard.
 Mario Batali isn't budging from his throne either, with Babbo, Lupa, Otto, Esca, Del Posto and the megalopolis Eataly still pure gold.

-Gutsy female chefs have been forging their way to the front the past few years, most notably April Bloomfield with her pacesetters The Spotted Pig, The Breslin, John Dory Oyster Bar and Salvation Taco.
+Gutsy female chefs have been forging their way to the front the past few years, most notably April Bloomfield with her pacesetters The Spotted Pig, John Dory Oyster Bar and Salvation Taco.
 Reinventing Spanish cuisine is Alex Raij, whose El Quinto Pino, Txikito and La Vara offer exciting, exotic Basque flavors.

 Bringing a similarly imaginative flair to the classics are Niki Russ Federman and her cousin Josh Russ Tupper, who unveiled Russ & Daughters Cafe in 2014 to exuberant applause, giving their 100-year-old family business of Jewish culinary favorites a firm foothold in the 21st century.
 Montrealer Noah Bernamoff has also injected fresh vitality into the tradition at his excellent deli, Mile End, and sweet little shop, Black Seed Bagels, where the dough is hand rolled and wood fired, not factory made.